alnoki/AAAAAA/doc/dev-guide/procedures/git.rst

 Setting up
 **********

-Use the :xref:`VS Code integrated terminal <VS-Code-terminal>` for first-time :xref:`git-setup`:
+Use the :ref:`VS Code integrated terminal <tools-vs-code>` for first-time :xref:`git-setup`:

 #.
 Configure your identity: